spryker/spryker-docs/docs/scos/user/features/202108.0/category-management-feature-overview.md

 ---
 title: Category Management feature overview
-description: The feature allows keeping your product catalog organized and comprehensible for the customers who can easily navigate the storefront and search products quicker
+description: The feature lets you keep your product catalog organized and comprehensible for the customers who can easily navigate the storefront and search products quicker
 last_updated: Oct 20, 2021
 template: concept-topic-template
 originalLink: https://documentation.spryker.com/2021080/docs/category-management-feature-overview